kavia-common/tmfmapperv1-5116-5210/README.md

 ## How it works

 - Startup
-  - app/__init__.py uses SchemaLoader to fetch the native OpenAPI schema from NATIVE_SCHEMA_URL with a 10s timeout.
-  - If not provided or fails, it loads schema/native_openapi.json as a fallback.
+  - app/__init__.py builds the SchemaLoader with prioritized URL/path and bundled fallback.
+  - SchemaLoader tries local path (if provided), then URL, then bundled file.
-  - The schema is cached in memory and can be reloaded via SchemaLoader.reload() in future enhancements.
+  - The schema is cached in memory and can be reloaded via SchemaLoader.reload().

 - Translation
   - app/services/translator.py defines tmf_to_native and native_to_tmf stubs.
-  - TODO markers indicate where to implement detailed TMF mapping rules per resource.

 - Validation
   - app/services/validator.py performs simple jsonschema-based validation by deriving a schema from components/schemas.
-  - This is minimal and should be extended for TMF-specific contracts.

 - Catalogue
-  - app/services/catalogue.py builds a simplified catalogue of resources and fields from components/schemas in the native OpenAPI.
+  - app/services/catalogue.py builds a TMF-style catalogue including attributes, key attributes, and inferred CRUD capabilities.

 - Proxy
   - app/services/proxy.py forwards CRUD requests to the Django app at DJANGO_BASE_URL.